ULStats/MA4128Assessment-2018/R Quantmod-ShaneMcInerney.md

 ![alt text](http://2.bp.blogspot.com/_FsLa1cMTCWU/TCXXjHy-DTI/AAAAAAAAAKI/xj06hvWk3I0/s1600/APPL.png)

+**Example of quantmod using Gold**
-If we focus on old there is vast amount of information to be seen.
+If we focus on gold there is vast amount of information to be seen.

 ![alt text](http://4.bp.blogspot.com/_FsLa1cMTCWU/TCqNgpWRTII/AAAAAAAAAMg/9iDMWtTCgAw/s1600/gold_xau.png)

 Using the command _chartSeries(GLD)_ produces the image above.
 This index consists of stocks and so the chart can be handled like any other quantmod stock chart.

 Exchange Traded Funds like GLD and IAU (IAU reflects the performance of the price of gold) invest in gold and seek to track the price of gold.
 One question I had was whether the IAU and GLD ETFs performed the same.

 ![alt text](http://3.bp.blogspot.com/_FsLa1cMTCWU/TCqNF9eP15I/AAAAAAAAAMY/a6v6NXM0esY/s400/gld_iau.png)

 This image is from the code _chartSeries(GLD - IAU)_
 Other than occasional outliers - they do seem to track the same.
 You can also directly query the price of gold using the getMetals function.
 There is a limit on how much data can be obtained using this method - so you will need to specify a date range or an error will occur.
 _getMetals('gold', from='2010-01-01')_